thenativeweb/wolkenkit-react/README.md

 ## Sending commands

-If you want to send commands from a functional component use the `withApplication` hook to provide the `application`.
+If you want to send commands from a functional component use the `useApplication` hook to provide the `application`.
 It returns an instance of the plain client that you can use to [send commands](https://docs.wolkenkit.io/latest/reference/building-a-client/sending-commands/).

 ```js
 const ChatWithHooks = function () {